e280/renraku/README.md

 	await remote.sum[tune]({notify: true})(1, 2)
 		// undefined
 	```
-	- this is how we do a json-rpc protocol 'notification' request, which do not generate any response
+	- this is how we do a json-rpc protocol 'notification' request, which won't return a result (for fire-and-forget actions)
-	- sometimes responses are not needed, thus this can be a nice little optimization
+	- sometimes responses are not needed, so this can be a nice little optimization
 - `tune` a call with `transfer`
 	```ts
 	const buffer = new Uint8Array([0xDE, 0xAD, 0xBE, 0xEF])

 	await remote.deliver[tune]({transfer: [buffer]})(buffer)
 	```
-	- this is how we specify [tranferables](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects) for fast zero-copy transfers between worker threads and such
+	- this is how we specify [transferables](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects) for fast zero-copy transfers between worker threads and such
 	- important in sister project [comrade](https://github.com/e280/comrade) for threading workloads

 #### `settings` symbol